petrklatik/WeatherApp/README.md

 **Author: Petr Klátík**

-WeatherApp is a simple weather application built in C# using the MVVM (Model-View-ViewModel) architecture, designed to display current weather information, hourly weather data until midnight, and a five-day forecast based on user input location.
+WeatherApp is a simple weather application built in C# using the MVVM (Model-View-ViewModel) architecture, designed to display current weather information, hourly weather data until midnight, and a seven-day forecast based on user input location.

 ## Features
 - Retrieves weather data from the OpenWeatherMap API based on user input location
 - Displays current weather information, including description, temperature, and other relevant data
 - Provides hourly weather data until midnight, including temperature, weather description, and time
-- Displays a five-day forecast with weather information for each day, including description and temperature
+- Displays a seven-day forecast with weather information for each day, including description and temperature

 ## Technologies Used
 - C# programming language